Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ulcers often form due to viruses, bacteria and germs that irritate the genitals’ sensitive tissue.
-The body responds by releasing special cells that worsen the irritation.
+Ulcers often form due to viruses and bacteria that irritate the sensitive skin around your genitals.
+Your body responds by releasing special cells that worsen the irritation.
 This causes small sores to develop.
-Once you have an ulcer, ongoing bacteria exposure makes it difficult for the ulcer to heal.
+Once you have an ulcer, ongoing bacterial exposure makes it difficult for the ulcer to heal.
+Sexually transmitted infections (STIs), trauma or injury, and certain health conditions can also cause genital ulcers.

 Symptoms and Causes

 The most common cause is STIs.
-Ulcers in the genital area can form if you have:
+Ulcers can form if you have:

 Advertisement